AdilhanKaikenov/jpa-study-project-02/src/main/java/com/epam/adilkhan/jpa/lesson11/README.md

 with **@Enumerated(EnumType.STRING)**.
 With @Enumerated(EnumType.STRING), we can safely add new enum values or change our enum's order. **However, renaming an enum value will still break the database data.**

+**@Access**
+@Access is used to specify how JPA must access (get and set) mapped properties of the entity.
+It has 2 modes: **AccessType.FIELD, AccessType.PROPERTY**;

+If access type is set to **FIELD**, the values will directly be read/set on the field, bypassing getters and setters.
+If set to **PROPERTY**, the getters and setters are used to access the field value.